Expert Article Library

 Leaping into the abyss flies in the face of traditional wisdom.
 But in voir dire unlike cross-examination if you knew the answer, you wouldnt have to ask the question.
 So when you need jurors to open up and talk about their beliefs and feelings, you have to be ready to probe uncharted waters.

 Attorneys fear probing the unknown not only because it is unnerving given their training in keeping control of the information flow but also out of concern that a juror might reveal biases against their client and contaminate other jurors.
 Or they fear a juror might reveal biases in favor of their client and be struck for cause.

 In voir dire, you face the fact that a potential bomb might be sitting on the panel, ready to explode.
 The only question is whether you want to know in whose face?
 If you choose to know, you have to be ready to take the probe to a deeper level.

 In this case, the next level of the probe would have been:

-Q. What do you mean when you say, "Developers don’t do
+Q. What do you mean when you say, "Developers dont do things right sometimes?"

 How to probe effectively: Three techniques

 Open ended questions encourage people to talk; closed ended questions do not.
 So in voir dire, ask open ended questions.